New Student Physicals

-All new students are given required physical examinations at the National University Health Center, with the cost of such examination included as part of the first trimester student fees.
-Health care provided to the student, student’s spouse and children is coordinated through the Student Clinic.
+All new students are given required physical examinations at the National University Whole Health Center, with the cost of such examination included as part of the first trimester student fees.
+Health care provided to the student, student’s spouse and children is coordinated through the Whole Health Center.
 A prerequisite for the first chiropractic palpation course is a completed new student physical.
 All new students are encouraged to schedule their new student physical at their earliest convenience during their first trimester of attendance.

 The University can provide referrals for clinical counseling services for NUHS students from an independent entity not affiliated with the University’s other clinical services.
 The provider will accept most insurance coverage programs.
 Sessions are strictly confidential; records are not shared with NUHS personnel.
-The center has a clinical director who has taught as an adjunct professor with NUHS.
-You can contact the center at 630-372-6599 or www.VCCNewHope.com.
+To secure a local referral in Illinois or Florida, stop by the Office of Student Services where personnel are on duty to answer your questions and provide the assistance you need.

 For veterans, their friends and families, the return home is often just the first step in a longer re-adjustment process.

 This site (https://www.mentalhealth.va.gov/) provides resources on a wide range of issues to help vets following deployment – topics such as transitioning to life at home, uncovering signs of emotional problems and dealing with war trauma.

 For more information, contact Student Services at 630-889-6542, or email [email protected].

 Contact Student Services at 630-889-6542.